brocaar/chirpstack-docs/content/guides/microsoft-azure.md

   main:
     parent: guides
     weight: 1
-description: Quickstart guide on hosting the LoRa Server components on Azure.
+description: Quickstart guide on hosting the ChirpStack Network Server components on Azure.
 ---

 # Quickstart Microsoft Azure

-This tutorial describes the steps needed to setup the LoRa Server project on the [Azure Platform](https://azure.microsoft.com/).
+This tutorial describes the steps needed to setup the ChirpStack Network Server project on the [Azure Platform](https://azure.microsoft.com/).
 After completing this guide, the following Azure service will be used:

 * [IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) is used to
-  connect your LoRa gateways with the Azure platform.
+  connect your LoRa<sup>&reg;</sup> gateways with the Azure platform.
 * [Service Bus](https://azure.microsoft.com/en-us/services/service-bus/) is
-  used for messaging between IoT Hub and LoRa Server (uplink).
+  used for messaging between IoT Hub and ChirpStack Network Server (uplink).
 * [Database for PostgreSQL](https://azure.microsoft.com/en-us/services/postgresql/)
   is used as hosted PostgreSQL service.
 * [Cache for Redis](https://azure.microsoft.com/en-us/services/cache/) is used
   as hosted Redis solution.
 * [Virtual Machines](https://azure.microsoft.com/en-us/services/virtual-machines/)
-  is used for launching a VM instance to host LoRa (App) Server.
+  is used for launching a VM instance to host the ChirpStack stack.

 ## Assumptions

-* In this tutorial we will assume that the [LoRa Gateway Bridge](/lora-gateway-bridge/) component will be installed on the gateway.
+* In this tutorial we will assume that the [ChirpStack Gateway Bridge](/gateway-bridge/) component will be installed on the gateway.
-* [LoRa Server](/loraserver/) and [LoRa App Server](/lora-app-server) will be installed on a single Virtual Machine instance to simplify this tutorial.
+* [ChirpStack Network Server](/network-server/) and [ChirpStack Application Server](/application-server) will be installed on a single Virtual Machine instance to simplify this tutorial.
-* The LoRaWAN region used in this tutorial will be EU868.
+* The LoRaWAN<sup>&reg;</sup> region used in this tutorial will be EU868.
 Configuration examples for US915 are also given for US915.
 * In this tutorial names are given for various entities.
 These can (and in some cases must) be replaced by something different (e.g. when they are already in use).